20th International Collage Exhibition and ExchangeImages © Dale Copeland

 If unsold, that collage will rejoin the exchange.

-- One is part of a month-long exhibition on the Virtual TART site during April and will also permanently be on exhibition on the outofsight.co.nz Internet site.
+- One is part of a month-long exhibition on the Virtual TART site from July 27th to August 18th and will also permanently be on exhibition on the outofsight.co.nz Internet site.

 For 2012 the Collage Collection was donated to Aotea Utanganui, the Museum of South Taranaki in New Zealand.